Wu Kang-ren: 2010–2015: Recognition

 In January, Wu was cast in TTV's King Flower co-starring James Wen and Nikki Hsieh.
 He played the character role of Ouyang Tai, the GM of Shen Da Realty who was engaged to Du Liang Yan, but was later killed by accident.
 The series consistently topped the viewers' ratings during its timeslot, garnering a 1.57 total average by the end of the series.
-Before the year ended, his performance in the 2012 TV series Emerging Light (愛在旭日升起時) earned him the Best Actor in a Leading Role award at the 18th Asian Television Awards on December 5, 2013 held in Singapore.
+Before the year ended, his performance in the 2012 TV series Emerging Light (愛在旭日升起時) earned him the Best Actor in a Leading Role award at the 18th Asian Television Awards, his first acting award, on December 5, 2013 in Singapore.